saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can use extensions with your own types and also typesyou do not control, like List, String etc.
 - They are a good fit for adding functionality to a type when you do not control the definition of the class or when a class is not marked with the open keyword, making it ineligible for subclassing.
 - Kotlin standard functions are defined as extensions.
+- When you specify an extension function, you also specify the Receiver type.
+- `Receiver type`: The type an extension adds functionality to.
+- The `this` keyword refers to the receiver instance the extension function was called on.
+- Defining an extension on a superclass makes it available to subclasses.
+For eg you can define a print function on `Any` class, which could be accessed from all the classes.
+- Extensions can be used with generics.

+### Extension Properties
+- Just like extension functions, you can also define extension properties.

 ### Kotlin annotations
 - Used in testing to annotate functions as **@test** etc.